-Choice of plan: The term plan can be bought as per your choice by comparing quotes, benefits and features of different insurers
+Choice of term plan: The term policy can be bought as per your choice by comparing quotes, benefits and features of different insurers

 It is very important to analyze your needs before you finalize on a term insurance plan.
 This is because there are so many different types of term plans available in the market.
 You can get in touch with Coverfox.com for our unbiased advice and quick resolutions for your financial planning.
 Below are the different types of term insurance plans available:

 Standard Life Term Insurance plan is the most commonly found types of term plan made available in India.
 The life cover, as well as the premiums you pay annually does not change during the entire policy period.
 The most common terms available are 10, 15, 20 and 30 years.
 This is one of the most regular types of term insurance available in the market.

 Decreasing Term Insurance cover is being structured in such a way that the cover as well the premium keeps reducing as when the tenure of the policy decreases.
 Mostly, banks and financial institutions covering major risks against housing loan, mortgage or liabilities etc. opt for this type of term plan.
 During any uncertainty, the insurance companies ensure that the funds are paid back to the bank or financial institutions.